Analytics and SOX:

 Another important quality assurance practice is regular user account recertification to reflect changes to staff and job functions.
 360Suite facilitates this practice by tracking and documenting security over time, and identifying security discrepancies.
 This is an extension of Step 2 (Manage Security Rights), because controlling who has access to SOX data is not a one-off activity.

-360Suite automates manual processes, like regression testing, that are time consuming and prone to human error.
+The 360Suite solutions automate manual processes, like regression testing, that are time-consuming and prone to human error.
 By scheduling regression testing using the latest values and highlighting differences, 360Suite helps companies find and fix discrepancies in SOX data before they cause lasting damage.

 STEP 7: CHECK FOR DELETED CONTENT